-We would ask our members in Scotland, Northern Ireland and Wales to continue to check guidance and regulations in their country and our international members to work to the guidance and regulations in place in their countries.
+We would ask our members in Scotland, Northern Ireland and Wales to continue to check guidance in their country and our international members to work to the guidance and regulations in place in their countries.

-Safer behaviours and actions that reduce the spread of COVID-19
+UK Government advice on safer behaviours and actions that reduce the spread of COVID-19

 - Let fresh air in if you meet indoors.
 Meeting outdoors is safer.
 Meeting outdoors vastly reduces the risk of airborne transmission.
 However, it is not always possible, particularly through the winter.
 If you are indoors, being in a room with fresh air (and, for example, opening your windows regularly for 10 minutes or a small amount continuously) can still reduce the airborne risk from COVID-19 substantially compared to spaces with no fresh air.
 Some evidence suggests that under specific conditions high levels of ventilation could reduce airborne transmission risk by up to 70%.

 - Wear a face covering in crowded and enclosed settings where you come into contact with people you do not normally meet.